siddharthal/CoDrug/README.md

 # CoDrug
 Official implementation of CoDrug: Conformal Drug Property Prediction with Density Estimation under Covariate Shift

-Code for model training will be added soon.
+Code for model training and conformal prediction will be added soon

 If you find this useful in your research, please cite: